bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. Describe props.

-1. What are side effects, and how do you sync effects in a React component to state or prop changes?.
+1. What are side effects, and how do you sync effects in a React component to state or prop changes?.d